Bin and recycling FAQs

 What else can I recycle?

-In addition to kerbside recycling processed at the Moruya MRF, Council also contracts companies to recycle a range of products received at the waste management facilities in Surf Beach and Brou.
+In addition to kerbside recycling, Council also contracts companies to recycle a range of products received at the waste management facilities in Surf Beach and Brou.
 These include:

 - polystyrene - processed locally into ingots and transported to Sydney for reprocessing into hard plastic items like picture frames